 There are two fascinating, carefully designed studies recently published that relate to women scientists.

-OK, so there’s gender bias, even among highly successful women scientists, and other studies show that this discourages women from becoming scientists.
+OK, so there’s gender bias, even among highly successful women scientists.
+In addition, other studies show that this discourages women from becoming scientists.
 What can be done about it?

 That brings us to the other recent study by a team of researchers at five universities on the East Coast.
 They studied over fifteen hundred women at forty universities, all of whom had taken high school physics.
 They wanted to test whether any of the following factors were influential in causing women to select a career in the physical sciences: